BDC Hamburger Icon

 2. Further evaluate the niches’ potential against certain criteria.

-If you were to create a membership site around health in general, you would be competing with established giants and have no clear focus because the niche is too large.
+If you were to create a membership site around health in general, you would be competing with established giants and have no clear focus because the niche would be too large.
 Instead, you could choose a subtopic, such as healthy eating.
 At this point, you’ve gone one level deep into the major niche, which is a good start.

-Shortlist the niche ideas you like, and move on to the next step: further evaluation.
+Short-list the niche ideas you like, and move on to the next step: further evaluation.

 TipBottom line

-After you’ve shortlisted a few niches and angles, it’s important to do further research.
+After you’ve short-listed a few niches and angles, it’s important to do further research.
 If the niche holds up favorably against the criteria below, you have a solid chance of success.
 If it doesn’t, you can remove it from the list and move on to the next one.
 Ask these questions:

 • Is there existing competition?
-Many people who haven’t started a business may discourage you to abandon your business idea because there’s already competition in the space.
+Many people who haven’t started a business may encourage you to abandon your business idea because there’s already competition in the space.
 In reality, competition is a good thing.
 It means the market is already spending money on products and services in that area.
 If you don’t find competition, it may be due to a number of factors, such as strict government regulation, a lack of demand or challenging distribution models.
 When you come up with a new angle, you won’t be competing directly with existing players, so competition is more of a proxy for viability.

 • What kinds of existing products are there?
 A membership site thrives when people sign up to learn from you and interact with each other.
 It’s important to look at the niches you’re interested in to confirm what kinds of products are already available.
 How are the products being distributed?
 Are they all physical products?
 Is there space for what you’re trying to accomplish?

 • Does the market care?
 To establish and grow a successful membership site, it’s essential to have a core group of true fans.
-These are the people who will buy your membership, your coaching, your masterminds and everything in between.
+These are the people who will buy your membership, coaching, masterminds and everything in between.
 This is how you build an extremely profitable business.
 To find out if there’s a passionate user base, visit forums dedicated to your niche.
 Do people have strong stances on specific topics?
-(For example, vegans and paleo dieters are often adamant about their way of life.)
+(For example, vegans and paleo dieters are often passionate about their way of life.)

 2. Create your monetization strategy.